 I figured if I could get my clothing to fit the way I wanted every day, I could solve the problem of my clothing being a distraction.
 I'd later learn other guys had similar thoughts about clothing and I wrote about it here.

-The first product
+The first product solved a fit problem

 After graduating college I moved to New York City.
 I found a job with a clothing company and enrolled at Parson’s School of Design to learn how to make clothing.
 The plan was to learn enough about clothing to start this company.